 The best part is you can bring it right from the Pit Boss to the table and serve directly from the cast iron skillet.

 You will also need a standard large pasta pot to pre-boil the macaroni "al dente" in water before you add it to the cheese mixture in the cast iron pan and put it on the Pit Boss.

 Our #1 tip for making smoked mac and cheese on your Pit Boss would be to grate your own blocks of cheese rather than buying "pre-shredded" cheese.

-Pre-shredded cheese, while convenient, is coated in cellulose to keep it from clumping up in the package.
+Pre-shredded cheese, while convenient, is coated with anti-caking agents to keep it from clumping up in the package.

-Unfortunately, this also keeps the cheese from melting as easily and from absorbing moisture and smokey flavor in the Pit Boss.
+Unfortunately, this also keeps the cheese from melting as easily and from absorbing moisture and smoky flavor in the Pit Boss.

 You don't need the fanciest cheese on the shelf by any means but don't buy the cheapest stuff either or it may not melt as easily.